Elena Rybakina

-Elena Andreyevna Rybakina (Note: Елена Андреевна Рыбакина, /ru/; Елена Андреевна Рыбакина.) (born 17 June 1999) is a Russian-born Kazakhstani professional tennis player.
-She has been ranked as high as world No. 3 in women's singles by the WTA.
-Rybakina has won 11 WTA Tour–level singles titles, including a major at the 2022 Wimbledon Championships, as well as the 2025 WTA Finals and two WTA 1000 events.
-Rybakina is the first Kazakhstani to win a major and to be ranked in the world's top 10.
-She is also the first player representing an asian country to win the WTA finals.
-She received the largest payout in the history of women's sport and the history of tennis for winning the WTA finals singles title.
+Elena Andreyevna Rybakina (Note: Елена Андреевна Рыбакина, /ru/; Елена Андреевна Рыбакина. .) (born 17 June 1999) is a Russian-born Kazakhstani professional tennis player.
+She is ranked world No. 1 by the WTA.
+Rybakina has won 14 career singles titles, including three majors, two WTA 1000 titles, and the 2025 WTA Finals.
+She is the first Kazakhstani player to win a major, and to be ranked world No. 1 and in the world's top 10.

-As a junior, Rybakina reached a career-high junior ranking of No. 3.
-Born and playing as a Russian, she switched federations to Kazakhstan in June 2018, having just entered the world's top 200.
-Her first consistent success on the WTA Tour came in mid-2019 and included her first tour title at the Bucharest Open and her top 100 debut.
-Rybakina made a breakthrough in 2020, during which she led the tour with five finals.
-She continued to improve, reaching the semifinals of the Tokyo Olympics, and marked her career highlight by winning the 2022 Wimbledon Championships.
-Her 2023 season saw her reach the Australian Open final, win two WTA 1000 titles, and reach the world No. 3 ranking.
-In 2025, she won the 2025 WTA Finals.
+A former junior world No. 3, Rybakina initially represented Russia before switching federations to Kazakhstan in 2018.
+She had a breakout year in 2020 when she played in five finals, the most of any player that year, and reached her first major quarterfinal in both singles and doubles at the 2021 French Open.
+Rybakina won her first major title at the 2022 Wimbledon Championships and finished runner-up at the 2023 Australian Open, which saw her debut in the top 10 in the singles rankings.
+In 2025, she won the WTA Finals, followed by Australian Open and US Open titles in 2026, which saw her achieve the No. 1 ranking for the first time.

-Rybakina is noted for her excellent serve and can generate high-powered groundstrokes.
-She plays primarily from the baseline.
+Rybakina is noted for her excellent serve and ability to generate high-powered groundstrokes, and plays primarily from the baseline.
+She is known for her calm demeanour on court, and is sometimes referred to by the nickname "Ice Queen".

 Early life and background

 Elena Rybakina was born on 17 June 1999 in Moscow to Andrey Rybakin and Ekaterina.
+Her father is originally from Almaty in Kazakhstan and worked as a producer for the television channel NTV Plus.
 She started playing sports with her older sister, Anna, from a very young age, originally focusing on gymnastics and ice skating.
 Upon being told that she was too tall to become a professional in either of those sports, her father suggested she switch to tennis instead because of his interest in the sport.
 Rybakina began playing tennis at the age of six.

 Rybakina moved from the Dynamo Sports Club to the Spartak Tennis Club, where she had several accomplished coaches.
 She trained with former top-10 player Andrey Chesnokov and former top-100 player Evgenia Kulikovskaya.
-One of her fitness coaches was Irina Kiseleva, a World Championship gold medalist in the modern pentathlon.
+One of her fitness coaches was Irina Kiseleva, a World Championship gold medallist in the modern pentathlon.

-Rybakina did not have individual training until she was a junior, instead practicing in a group of about eight players up until age 15 and a group of four players through age 18.
+Rybakina did not have individual training as a junior, instead practicing in a group of about eight players up until age 15 and a group of four players through age 18.
 She also only played tennis about two hours per day and trained in fitness for three hours a day.
 Her time for tennis was limited in part because she attended a regular high school not specialized for athletes and needed to balance tennis with schoolwork.